 abalienate [word in bold font] : to estrange, to withdraw.
 Num.
 36:5 note

-accompt [word in bold font] : obsolete spelling of account, with the same meaning.
+accompt [word in bold font] : obsolete spelling of account, with the same pronunciation.
 1 Cor.
 2:14 note

 Text and illustrations deleted from the Source Document